masnes/financial_calculators/README.md

 * A starting contribution of $50,000
 * The default inflation rate of 1.03
-* An interest rate of 1.08
+* An compounding rate of 1.08
 * A yearly contribution of $10,000 (same as the default, but specified in the arguments)
 * 15 years of contribution
 * and 30 years till retirement